Early Childhood A.A.S.

 - Investigate early childhood professional organizations.

-- Identify and demonstrate ethical standards and professional guidelines put forth by NAYEC and SUNY Schenectady respectively.
+- Identify and demonstrate ethical standards and professional guidelines put forth by NAEYC and SUNY Schenectady respectively.

 Early Childhood Certificate